“What shall we do then?”

 Now that John had separated the wheat from the chaff, he tells them.
 They must truly repent, and not just say they have.
 They must go and sin no more.
-He gets specific with them, telling everyone in their own situation which sins they must give up if they truly want to repent, and telling them that they must bear good fruit.
+He gets specific with them, telling everyone in his own situation which sins they must give up if they truly want to repent, and telling them that they must bear good fruit.

 John the Baptist is hardcore.
 He tells it like it is and doesn’t care who gets offended, even if it’s King Herod himself.

 Now imagine that Jesus Christ Himself has come.
 He, too, is a long-haired weirdo who is even more hardcore and radical than John the Baptist.
 John is just a pale reflection of Jesus.
-Imagine that He has ministered on earth for 3 years, has been betrayed and has suffered, and has been crucified and resurrected and has ascended and sent the Holy Spirit.
+Imagine that He has ministered on earth for 3 years, has been betrayed and has suffered, has been crucified and resurrected, and has ascended and sent the Holy Spirit.

 What would Jesus say?
-What will Jesus say, since this is no longer a hypothetical situation but is the reality of your life.
+What will Jesus say, since this is no longer a hypothetical situation but is the reality of your life?
 How would He want you to answer this question if He were standing right there before you?
 (By the way, He is.)

 You know the answers.
 Go search the Scriptures.

 Wouldn’t He tell you to repent and be baptized?
-Wouldn’t He tell you to repent again, as many times as you have offended and that you must give up each and every sin that still separates you from God.
+Wouldn’t He tell you to repent again, as many times as you have offended and that you must give up each and every sin that still separates you from God?
 Wouldn’t He tell you that a tree is judged by its fruits?

 In fact, He’d sound a lot like John, or actually it’s that John sounds a lot like Jesus.

 Wouldn’t Jesus tell you to leave everything behind and follow Him immediately?
 Wouldn’t He tell you to take up your cross daily, deny yourself, and follow Him?
 Wouldn’t He tell you that if obedience to the Father was His daily bread that it should be yours as well?